sebgrohn/slack-mini-bots/README.md

 ## Configuration

-Configuration is done in the Ruby file `config.rb`; see the file `config.rb.template` for a reference to what the configuration should look like.
+Configuration is done in the JSON file `config.json`; see the file `config.json.template` for a reference to what the configuration should look like.

 Points of interest: